SandunMunasinghe20/job-portal-springboot-react/README.md

 ## 📄 License

-This is a personal project created solely by me for educational and portfolio purposes.
-No open-source license is applied.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ---